Updated June 2019. Originally published February 2018.

 Now you’ve got the skeleton in place, it’s time to put some meat on it.
 This means acting on what you’ve learnt in the content audit to produce new content where information is missing, updating old content to be accurate and making sure that all articles have a consistent style and layout.

-Our answer is always simple: you could do that, but no one would read it.
-There are two options you've got, one bad and one good:
+There's two options you've got, one bad and one good:

 Obviously, we always recommend the second option.